MethodsAndPractices/vsteam/.docs/Enable-VSTeamAgent.md

 ### -Id

-Id of the agent to remove.
+Id of the agent to enable.

 ```yaml
 Type: int[]